Choosing what to put on the pack list

 Entry-level portrait lens for DSLR camera (great for portraits in the city): *http://amzn.to/2h21b4m

-As a fun factor we had two Go-Pro Hero4 action cams, which were sponsored by RT Germany.
-We had them with us all the time to make some quick videos for our blog or use it as a dashcam: *http://amzn.to/2xZw5gG
+As a fun factor, we had two Go-Pro Hero4 action cams, which were sponsored by RT Germany.
+We had them with us all the time to make some quick videos on our blog or use it as a dashcam: *http://amzn.to/2xZw5gG

 If you are planning a similar world trip or if you are going on the Mongol Rally in 2018 we hope that our list will help you create your own pack list.
 If you have any questions or would like to know anything else regarding our top travel gadgets as a question in the comment or write us an email.